 Amanda joined Morgan Lewis in 2003 with a practice focused on appellate litigation.
-In 2004, Amanda was selected to serve as Morgan Lewis's first pro bono counsel.
+In 2004, Amanda was selected to serve as Morgan Lewis’s first Pro Bono Counsel, and in 2008, she was named Pro Bono Partner.
 Complementing her advanced degree in international human rights law, Amanda’s pro bono practice historically focused on human rights litigation under the Alien Tort Statute.
 As part of a larger team, she obtained a $140 million judgment on behalf of four Bosnian Muslims who had been detained and tortured in the former Yugoslavia and a $37 million judgment on behalf of two Peruvian women who had seen their mothers and siblings killed by the Peruvian military.

-Amanda also leads the firm’s veterans law pro bono practice—which is recognized throughout the United States—and provides general legal assistance and strategic advice to many nonprofit organizations.
-Amanda is a board member for the National Veterans Legal Services Program and serves on the Emeritus Council of the Association of Pro Bono Counsel, an organization she co-founded in 2006.
+In 2015, Amanda was named the firm’s Associate Talent & Pro Bono Partner and led a firmwide effort to innovate in and improve all aspects of our global associate talent management, including associate performance management, compensation, recruiting, retention, training and development.
+In her current role, Amanda continues to work directly with, and provide strategic guidance to, the firm’s Pro Bono and Associate Talent teams.
+As a partner in the firm, Amanda also serves on the Board of Directors of the Morgan Lewis Foundation, the National Center for Access to Justice and the National Veterans Legal Services Program.
+She serves on the Emeritus Council of the Association of Pro Bono Counsel, an organization she co-founded in 2006.
 She is a frequent panelist at the Pro Bono Institute and Equal Justice Conferences and is an Adjunct Professor at Cardozo Law School, where she teaches a course on the private bar response to the access to justice crisis.

 Carleton College, 1994, B.A., Magna Cum Laude